enzo418/Recognice-CCTV-c-/README.md

     ~~-- Allow the user to set a telegram bot API key.~~-
     - Allow the user to set a messaging service like dweet.io

+- Add a flag that, if enabled, will make log every 30m the average change of pixels.
+Also the maximun and minimum.
+With this the user will be able to set the perfect threshold for each hor/time of the day.

 ## New way to read the configuration:
 1. Read a scheduler.ini file that has the following format `FROM: HH:MM TO: HH:MM FILE: config1.ini